 You configure the Begin block to determine when workflows run.
-The workflow can be scheduled to run at a specific day and time, or you can add rules that run workflows when specific events occur, such as record updates.
+The workflow can be scheduled to run at a specific day and time, or you can add rules that run workflows when specific events occur, such as updates to records.

 You can also determine who runs the workflow that you add by enabling user actions.

 When you add a workflow, the Begin and End blocks are added to the workflow sandbox.

 |Description||Enter a description, for example, of how the Begin block will be triggered and its purpose.|

 |Objects||Automatically populated with the name of the object.
 For example, if you create an Assets workflow, Assets is displayed in the field.|